 Specific Steps for Working With Disabled Employees

-- Show support.
 Demonstrate emotional and social support by creating an environment that is caring and supportive.
-Coworkers may offer assistance with childcare, meals, rides to medical appointments and fundraisers.
+Coworkers may offer assistance with childcare, meals, rides to medical appointments, and fundraisers.

-- Maintain contact.
-Keep in touch with phone calls and cards.
-This is especially important for direct supervisors but something coworkers can do as well.
+Keep in touch with the employee via phone calls, videoconferencing, and cards.
+This is especially important for direct supervisors or managers but something coworkers can do as well.

-Provide accommodations.
 Flexible schedules, part-time work, decreased travel, working from home, temporarily reduced responsibilities, and having a private rest area in the workplace can all help ill employees.
-If an employee is diagnosed with cancer, weakness and fatigue may be prominent when employees receive chemotherapy or radiation.
+For example, If you have an employee who is diagnosed with cancer, weakness and fatigue may be prominent when employees receive chemotherapy or radiation.

 The disabled employee may also benefit from workstation or workplace accommodations such as adaptive office equipment and furniture.
 Parking close to the building and having a wheelchair or motorized scooter available in the workplace can also be beneficial.

-Additional ideas for welcoming an employee returning to work following a disabling illness include:
+Additional ideas for welcoming an employee returning to work following a disabling illness include these ideas.

 - Clear work out as necessary to enable an employee to return to a clean desk or work area, so he or she doesn't feel as if work was allowed to pile up while they were gone.
 Making sure the employee's responsibilities were well-covered during the entire time of their illness is positive for your customers and it relieves the ill employee's concerns about their job being taken care of in their absence.